tianrendong/college-visit-planner/README.md

 Weakness:

 * Don’t have a lot of software engineering experience in general
 * No experience with frontend development

-Tianren Dong
+**Kaki Su**

 Strength:

-Have experience with UI design (Figma).
-Know Python programming.
-Persistent with fixing bugs.
-Eager to learn from others.
+* Relatively organized and don’t procrastinate much especially in group projects.
+* Has some experience managing and working with large-scale projects
+* Has some front-end/back-end experiences

 Weakness:

-No front end experience before CS32.
-Lack of experience working on large/collaborative projects.
-Can get too focused on writing code instead of thinking conceptually.
-Jenny Yu
+* Not great at writing “clean” code
+* Not great at thinking about runtime complexity beyond the basics

+**Jenny Yu**

 Strength:

-Have experience in design, attentive to details and user needs, can contribute to improving user interface and usability of the system
+* Have experience in design, attentive to details and user needs, can contribute to improving user interface and usability of the system
-Always willing to openly communicate about problems Explorative and actively look for better solutions
+* Always willing to openly communicate about problems
+* Explorative and actively look for better solutions

 Weakness:

-Do not have a lot of prior software engineering experience and sometimes get frustrated by weird bugs
+* Do not have a lot of prior software engineering experience and sometimes get frustrated by weird bugs
-Sleeping and working schedule may not be the most organized Jiaqi Su
+* Sleeping and working schedule may not be the most organized

+**Tianren Dong**

 Strength:

-Relatively organized and don’t procrastinate much especially in group projects.
-Has some experience managing and working with large-scale projects Has some front-end/back-end experiences
+* Have experience with UI design (Figma).
+* Know Python programming.
+* Persistent with fixing bugs.
+* Eager to learn from others.

 Weakness:

-Not great at writing “clean” code
-Not great at thinking about runtime complexity beyond the basics
+* No front end experience before CS32.
+* Lack of experience working on large/collaborative projects.
+* Can get too focused on writing code instead of thinking conceptually.

 **Project Idea(s):** _Fill this in with three unique ideas!
 (Due by March 1)_